• Loading stock data...

 Mandelson indicated in an email to Epstein that he was set to meet with Ecclestone about the potential takeover.

-Todd Boehly, the CEO of Eldridge Industries and a part-owner of the Lakers, Sparks, Dodgers, and Chelsea, was part of the consortium alongside Epstein.
+Todd Boehly, the CEO of Eldridge Industries and a part-owner of the Lakers, Sparks, Dodgers, and Chelsea FC, was part of the consortium alongside Epstein.
 At the time of the emails, Boehly was the managing partner of Guggenheim Partners, the investment behemoth that owns the Dodgers.
 Records also show that Epstein set up two meetings with Boehly in 2011.

 The group ultimately failed to acquire the racetrack, and the British Racing Drivers’ Club continues to own and operate Silverstone.

 Ecclestone has been involved in other controversies, most recently in 2022 when he pleaded guilty to tax fraud.
-The billionaire agreed to pay more than $803 million (£652.6 million), but avoided jail time.
+The billionaire agreed to pay more than $803 million (£652.6 million), but he avoided jail time.

-Lawrence Stroll, Aston Martin owner
+Lawrence Stroll, Aston Martin Owner

 His son, Lance, is an active driver for Aston Martin.